How Do You Prepare a Tablet Dosage?

 - For granulation, through roller compaction, there are specialist types of equipment required.

-- The final tablets which is prepared by the dry granulation become softer as compared to the tablet prepared by the wet granulation methods.
-Problems may occur during post-tableting techniques, for Example— film coating.
+- The final tablets, which are prepared by the dry granulation method, become softer compared to the tablets prepared by the wet granulation method.
+Problems may occur during post-tableting techniques, for Example, film coating.

 3) Direct Compression Method:

-properties as well as good flow properties that's why these substances are
+properties as well as good flow properties, which is why these substances are

 manufactured by direct compression methods.